wln20/wln20.github.io/_pages/about.md

 💻 Internship
 ------

-I have been working in several organizations, including both academia and industry.
+I've had several internship experiences.
 See my <a href="https://docs.google.com/viewer?url=https://raw.githubusercontent.com/wln20/wln20.github.io/master/files/CV-Luning%20Wang.pdf">CV</a> for more details of my work.

-+ [02/2024~06/2024] Infinigence AI, Algorithm Research Intern. <a href='https://www.infini-ai.com/'>[Website]</a>
++ [04/2025~08/2025] <a href='http://dev3.noahlab.com.hk/'>Huawei (Noah Ark's Lab)</a>, Machine Learning Engineer Intern.
-+ [09/2023~01/2024] Bytedance Data-TnS, Algorithm Research Intern. <a href='https://www.bytedance.com/'>[Website]</a>
++ [02/2024~06/2024] <a href='https://www.infini-ai.com/'>Infinigence AI</a>, Machine Learning Research Intern.
-+ [07/2023~08/2023] HKU-IDS, Research Assisstant. <a href='https://datascience.hku.hk/'>[Website]</a>
++ [09/2023~01/2024] <a href='https://www.bytedance.com/'>Bytedance</a>, Machine Learning Engineer Intern.

 📖 Research
 ------
-I mainly focused on the efficient algorithms of large language models in my past research, including the compression and acceleration techniques of LLMs.
+I mainly focused on infrastructure and efficiency optimization of Large Language Models (a.k.a AI-Infra / MLSys) in my past research, including the compression and acceleration techniques of LLMs.

-+ [09/2022~06/2024] NICS-EFC, Tsinghua University. <a href="https://nicsefc.ee.tsinghua.edu.cn/">[website]</a>
++ [09/2022~06/2024] <a href='https://nicsefc.ee.tsinghua.edu.cn/'>NICS-EFC, Tsinghua University</a>.

-Aside from that, I also have some experiences on MLSys, LLM agents, Biomedical LLMs, etc.
+Aside from that, I also have some experiences on LLM reasoning, LLM agents, Biomedical LLMs, etc.

-I’m open to discussion and collaboration, like coopearting on academic papers or contributing to open source projects.
+I’m open to discussion and collaboration.
 Feel free to drop me an <a href='mailto:wangluning2@gmail.com'>Email</a> or send me a message on <a href="https://www.linkedin.com/in/wangluning/">LinkedIn</a>!

 <a id='pub'></a>